glen-gibson/how-to/Security/Private Root CA/root_ca/README.md

 ## Create the Root CA Certificate
-Create the public key using the Root Key created in the previous step.
+Create the public Root CA certificate using the Root CA Private Key created in the previous step.
 We will set it to expire in about 20 years.
-You will be prompted for the passphrase that was set during root key creation and for various attributes related to the new certificate being created:
+You will be prompted for the passphrase that was set during Root CA Private Key creation and for various attributes related to the new certificate being created:

 ```bash
 cd /root/ca